isomerpages/moe-damaisec/_our-curriculum/Co Curricular Activities (CCA)/Co–Curricular Activities (CCA).md

 <div><strong>Excellent</strong></div>
 <div><strong>(2 Bonus Points)</strong></div>
 </td>
-<td>Student who attains a minimum Level 3 in all four domains and<br />with at least a Level 4 in one domain.</td>
+<td>Student who attains a minimum Level 3 in all four domains and<br>with at least a Level 4 in one domain.</td>
 </tr>
 <tr>
 <td style="text-align: center;">